devarsh10/mifos-python-script/README.md

 - **Authentication Issues**: Ensure your GitHub token has the correct permissions
 - **Java Version Not Detected**: Check that the build.gradle file contains a sourceCompatibility setting
 - **Push Failures**: Verify that you have write access to the repository

+## Caution

+- Don't make your csv bigger than you need.